Can You Paint Over Polyurethane?

 - Oil-based paint

-Once you’ve gathered all your tools and supplies it’s time to begin!
-The following how-to steps are for kitchen cabinets, but they’re the same for wood floors, doors, or furniture that have polyurethane on them.
+Although these how-to painting steps are for kitchen cabinets, they also can be applied to wood floors, doors, or furniture that have a polyurethane finish on them.

-- Always work in a ventilated area.
+- Whether you’re sanding or painting, always work in a ventilated area.

-3. Clean and Sand the Surface of the Kitchen Cabinets
+Step 3: Clean and Sand the Surface of the Kitchen Cabinets

 - Use mineral spirits to clean the cabinet, wiping it in a circular motion with a clean cloth or rag.
-This will remove dirt, grime, or stains from the door, allowing for a better paint finish.
+This will remove dirt, grime, and stains from the door, allowing for a better paint finish.
 Use wood filler to fill in any gaps or scratches.

-4. Prime the Surface
+Step 4: Prime the Surface

 - Apply oil-based paint primer.
 Using a primer will give your paint a better surface to stick to.
 The primer also keeps any stains on the wood from coming through the paint.

-5. Paint the Surface
+Step 5: Paint the Surface

 - Paint the first coat and allow it to dry overnight.